MedFeat: Model-Aware and Explainability-Driven Feature Engineering with LLMs for Clinical Tabular Prediction: Dataset

 \section{Dataset}

-\subsection{Dataset and Pre-processing}
+\subsection{Dataset and pre-processing}

-Across these datasets, we consider multiple binary prediction tasks (e.g., mortality and readmission), yielding a total of five tasks.
+Across these datasets, we consider multiple binary prediction tasks (e.g., mortality and readmission), yielding a total of seven tasks.
 For IORD data, we examine 24-hour mortality for the inpatient population and next-day discharge prediction.
-For MIMIC, we assess 24-hour mortality for ICU patients and the occurrence of heart failure within the next 30 days.
-For HRS data, we examine the 10-year mortality risk.
+For MIMIC, we assess 24-hour mortality for ICU patients, the occurrence of heart failure within the next 30 days, and the readmission within the next 30 days.
+For HRS data, we examine the 10-year mortality risk and the occurrence of cognitive impairment in the next 10 years.
+The details of the dataset and tasks are provided in Table \ref{tab:dataset_stat}.

-\textbf{Infections in the Oxfordshire Research Database.} The Infections in Oxfordshire Research Database is a large-scale electronic health record database covering patient demographics, mortality, hospital admissions, diagnostic codes, and vital signs.
+\paragraph{Infections in the Oxfordshire Research Database} The Infections in Oxfordshire Research Database (IORD) is a large-scale electronic health record database covering patient demographics, mortality, hospital admissions, diagnostic codes, and vital signs.
 De-identified data were obtained from Oxford University Hospitals NHS Foundation Trust (OUH), consisting of 4 teaching hospitals in Oxfordshire, UK, collectively containing 1100 beds that serve approximately 1\% of the UK population and provide specialist regional referral services.
-Infections in Oxfordshire Research Database has approvals from the National Research Ethics Service South Central-Oxford C Research Ethics Committee (19/SC/0403), Health Research Authority and Confidentiality Advisory Group (19/CAG/0144) as a deidentified database without individual consent.
 We randomly selected time points across the study period and collected data from hospitalized patients in the previous 12 hours, following previous studies on similar tasks \cite{wei2024predicting}.
-The dataset contains 92237 samples, and the features being used are given in the following Table~\ref{tab:7}.
+Features used can be found in Table \ref{tab:iord}.

+Data used in this section of the study are available from the Infections in Oxfordshire Research Database, subject to an application and research proposal meeting the ethical and governance requirements of the Database.